0xSero/partisia-docs/docs/node-operations/what-is-a-node-operator.md

 ## Onboarding

 If you want to run a node, please join our community.
-We would like to offer you the best possible support and be able to notify you in case we or community members registers a problem with your node.
+We would like to offer you the best possible support and be able to notify you in case we or community members register a problem with your node.

 1. Fill out the node operator onboarding [form](https://forms.monday.com/forms/8de1fb7d3099178333db642c4d1fe640?r=euc1) to sign yourself up as a node operator applicant
 2. Join [discord](https://discord.com/invite/KYjucw3Sad) and submit a support ticket to get added as a node operator applicant.
 In the ticket, submit a screenshot of your wallet showing your account balance.